Prohibited conduct standard contracts: rights and responsibilities

-During your introductory period, if your landlord wants to increase your rent, they must give at least 2 months’ notice on a RHW12 form.
-They can only increase your rent once a year.
+If your landlord wants to increase your rent, they must give at least 2 months’ notice on a RHW12 form.

 Your rent should always be your top financial priority as you could lose your home if you get into rent arrears.
 If you are claiming benefits or have a low income, you may be able to claim housing benefit or Universal Credit housing costs to help with the rent.

-- any supplementary and additional terms (but only if you agree)
+- any supplementary and additional terms (if you agree)

-If changes are agreed, your landlord should give you a ‘written statement of variation’ within 14 days.
-They may choose to give you a full written contract in full, including the changed fundamental or supplementary term.
+Changes can only be made by agreement.
+If any changes are agreed, your landlord should give you a ‘written statement of variation’ within 14 days.
+They may choose to give you the full written contract again, including the changed term.
 If your landlord does not provide either of these, find out what you can do here.

 - problems with the roof, guttering, windows, doors and brickwork